A balcony is a great outdoor space for an apartment. But, it can be very dangerous if you have small children or babies around.

 While this might sound like the kind of thing you’d find under a trapeze act at a circus, it’s not quite that kind of safety net.

-Instead, it simply involves fitting some heavy-duty bannister guard netting over your balcony.
+Instead, it simply involves fitting some heavy-duty bannister guard netting like this over your balcony.
 Much like the Plexiglass bannister cover, a balcony safety screen like this is designed to stop kids getting through the railings.

 Of course, it’s important to make sure that the holes in the netting are small enough.
 If they’re too big there’s nothing stopping a child from using them as a ladder.